 By Shadee Nowrouzi

-Researchers at the University of Maryland’s Robert H. Smith School of Business are working with the Rockefeller Center and other partners to evaluate post-harvest loss of mangoes in Kenya.
+Researchers at the University of Maryland’s Robert H. Smith School of Business are working with the Rockefeller Foundation and other partners to evaluate post-harvest loss of mangoes in Kenya.
 The goal is to increase the supply of mangoes and ensure farmers in Kenya have a more secure income.

 “With all the advancements in technology, it’s difficult for some people to understand why post-harvest loss continues to be a challenge,” Maryland Smith professor Christina Elson says.
 “We wanted to see if there was something we could learn that would inform strategies in Kenya and around the world.”

 Elson is managing director of the school’s Ed Snider Center for Enterprise and Markets, which joined the mango project in 2016.
-Working with the Rockefeller Center, she recruited her undergraduate students in the QUEST honors program to assist.
+Working with the Rockefeller Foundation, she recruited her undergraduate students in the QUEST honors program to assist.
 The multidisciplinary program, which brings engineering, business and computer science students together, focuses on experiential learning.

 The Maryland team is currently in the second phase of the project.
 The first phase involved evaluating what the research community already had learned about post-harvest loss.